 If backpacking is more your thing hit up the Tahoe Rim Trail.
 At 165 miles long this trail offers something for everyone.
 It’s broken into segments offering everything from the entire route to short day hikes.

-It’s easy to scramble around trails on the side of the highway to find your own slice of beach.
+Simply around trails on the side of the highway (make sure you’re parked legally) and find your own slice of beach.
 Head into neighborhoods to have a solo summit of Mt Rose Knob.
-Get out there and take the path less traveled!
+Start your search with high-up cul-de-sacs for some excellent views.

 Don’t be That Guy: Understand the Unspoken Road Rules

-Aside from staying in South Lake I’d ask people to respect the way we drive.
-Yes we may be a bit crazy, but that’s because these roads are our every day experience.
+Aside from staying in South Lake, I’d ask people to respect the way we drive.
+Yes, we may be a bit crazy, but that’s because these roads are our everyday experience.
 We can do it in our sleep in the blinding snow.
 Those 12′ high snow poles don’t mean much to us.